Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Itinerary

 This 18-day guided tour takes you from Barcelona to Madrid — stopping at every charming town in between.
-Walk the narrow lanes of Barcelona’s Gothic Quarter with a Local Expert, weaving your way to the lively Las Ramblas, where street performers put on shows.
+Walk through Barcelona with your Local Expert, from Passeig de Gràcia to the soaring Sagrada Família.
 Paella was created in Valencia, and you will indulge in the savoury rice dish after a private demonstration from a local chef.
 Stomp your feet in Seville during a flamenco dance lesson, then relax as the professionals put on a private show for you and your fellow travellers.
-Walk across the 2,000-year-old Roman bridge in Cordoba, then meet a local historian at the city’s 8th Century mosque with a Christian cathedral inside it.
+Walk across the 2,000-year-old Roman bridge in Córdoba, then meet a local historian at the city’s 8th-century mosque with a Christian cathedral inside it.
 In Madrid, walk with a Local Expert through the city’s Old Quarter to the Prado Museum, where an art historian will reveal the stories behind the masterpieces of artists such as Goya and Titian.

 Join your Travel Director and fellow travellers for dinner at a local restaurant.